vncoelho/vncoelho.github.io/_pages/about.md

 * **2011/2013** PROBIC/FAPEMIG – A multi-objective approach for open-pit-mining operational planing problem
 * **2011/2012** CNPq Universal 2010/2012, 482765/2010-0 – Efficient algorithms for solving combinatorial problems of mining and transportation
 * **2009/2011** PROBIC/FAPEMIG – New strategies for efficient resolution for the open-pit-mining operational planning problem

+### Some general ideas that have been spread are:

+* Promote the evolution to distributed systems;
+* Promote social and software freedom;

+> It is time for embedding privacy in our daily life.